 You should see two new identities, here's another screenshot showing my output afterward.

-You should also see two new files in your current working directory with the extension jwt.
+.
 These are Java Web Tokens and are used to authenticate identity enrollment.
 Keep these output files handy, we'll need them in order to enroll and get access to the server.
 They have a timeout for security purposes but the default timeout will give plenty of time for enrollment before expiring.

 Create a Service and Configurations